somaproject/acqboard/docs/performance/performance.rst

    :label: thdn

    Total Harmonic distortion + noise measured across frequencies, gains, and high-pass filter settings at -0.43 dBFS.
+Blue shaded regions exist where the sine-fitting algorithm failed to converge on a datapoint due to numerical stability problems.

 Figure :latex:`ref{thdn}` shows THD+N across frequencies, with more negative values reflecting a lower (better) THD+N. Each measurement